Gordon999/PiVideoer3/README.md

 To install:

-Install latest FULL RaspiOS based on Bullseye or Bookworm (tested with FULL 32bit and 64bit versions)
+Install latest FULL RaspiOS based on Bookworm (tested with FULL 32bit and 64bit versions)

 if using BOOKWORM switch to X11. sudo raspi-config, choose advanced , choose 6A X11 option, reboot.